TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 - [ ] All done

-## Blog example
+## The blog and billing example

 The project template comes with a simple example implementation.
-The example is currently based on REST, but the server provides an example for GraphQL also.
-Once you don't need the examples anymore, just remove everything related to `blog` or `billing`, and use the `taito dep check` command to prune unused dependencies from `package.json` files.
-You may also want to remove all configurations and dependencies related to either REST API or GraphQL API if you don't need both.
+Once you don't need the examples anymore, just remove everything related to `blog` or `billing`.
+You may also want to remove all configurations and libraries related to either **REST API** or **GraphQL API** if you don't need both.
+Note that even if you mainly use GraphQL, you still might need some REST API endpoints for handling file uploads/downloads, etc.

+TIP: You can use the `taito dep check` command to prune unused dependencies from `package.json` files.
 NOTE: Many of the `devDependencies` and `~` references are actually in use even if reported unused by the tool.
 But all unused `dependencies` may usually be removed from package.json.

-The client GUI uses [Material-UI](https://material-ui-next.com/) component library by default.
-It's a good match with the [react-admin](https://github.com/marmelab/react-admin) GUI, but please consider also other alternatives based on customer requirements.
-For example [Semantic UI React](https://react.semantic-ui.com/), [React Bootstrap](https://react-bootstrap.github.io/) and [Elemental](http://elemental-ui.com/) are also good alternatives.

 - [ ] All done